marxanweb/general/documentation/docs_admin.md

 <img src='images/server_log5.png' title='marxan-server log'>

 This log shows diagnostic information about the marxan-server software including the versions of components and the location of key files.
 It also shows a full log of all of the requests to the marxan-server from the marxan-client applications.
 If errors occur in marxan-server these are printed in this log.
+The type of messages that are logged is controlled by the LOGGING_LEVEL constant in the top of the marxan-server.py file.

 ### Routine tasks
 #### Starting/stopping marxan-server